NickJorgensen/Mixtris/README.md

 #####Windows
  1. Download zipped folder [Mixtris_Win_Setup.zip](https://s3.amazonaws.com/mixtris_release/Mixtris_Win_Setup.zip)
- 2. Unzip the contents into its own folder, usually by right-clicking on the folder and selecting Extract All...
+ 2. Unzip this folder usually by right-clicking on the folder and selecting Extract All...
  3. Drag the unzipped folder into one of your User account folders, i.e. Documents Folder, Desktop Folder, Music, or Pictures folder.
-Mixtris must be run as administrator if you do not place it in one of the current Users folders.
+*NOTE: If you decide to install your Mixtis folder in one of your "Program Files" or "Program Files (x86)" folders, Mixtris MUST be run as administrator.
- 3. To launch Mixtris, double click the Mixtris.exe file, or if extensions are hidden, the one just named Mixtris.
+ 4. To launch Mixtris, open your Mixtris Folder and double click on the "Mixtris.exe" file, or if extensions are hidden, the one just named "Mixtris".

 #####OSX

  1. Download installer [Mixtris_OSX_Setup.zip](https://s3.amazonaws.com/mixtris_release/Mixtris_OSX_Setup.zip)
  2. Double click your downloaded "Mixtris_OSX_Setup.zip" file.
  3. Drag the unzipped Mixtris folder into your application folder or wherever you wish to install it.
- 4. Launch Mixtris by double clicking Mixtris.app contained in your Mixtris folder.
+ 4. Launch Mixtris by double clicking "Mixtris.app" contained in your Mixtris folder, or if extensions are hidden, the one just named "Mixtris".

 ###Build Your Own Install
 ------